eddsteel/feed-filter/README.md

 Update all the lib versions, tag/publish latest container, and make service file always use it.

 ## ~~Slice 11: http4s~~
-Move server and client HTTP operations to http4s/cats/fs2, simplify.
-Serve feed-filter.service to make systemd/docker deployment easier.
+Move server and client HTTP operations to http4s/cats/fs2, simplify, turn wart remover on full.

+Serve feed-filter.service to make manual systemd/docker deployment easier.

+## Slice 12: XML stream

+Move from consuming the whole back-end feed before filtering to a fully stream-based approach.

 ## Notes